Identification Capacity of the Discrete-Time Poisson Channel: Introduction

 Numerous applications in MC such as healthcare systems are often event-driven, where the conventional Shannon capacity may not be the appropriate metric for assessing performance.
 Especially in situations involving event detection, where the receiver needs to make a dependable decision regarding the presence or absence of a particular event, the so-called identification (ID) capacity might be the performance metric of interest.
 The ID theory was first proposed by Ahlswede and Dueck in \cite{Idchannels, Idfeedback}.
 They were motivated by the work \cite{ja1985identification,yao1979some} on communication complexity.
 In the ID paradigm, the receiver’s focus is not on decoding the message sent.
 However, he wants to determine whether a message of particular significance to him has been sent or not.
 The sender does not know about the message that piques the receiver's interest.
 Otherwise, this would be a trivial task.
 Ahlswede and Dueck \cite{AhlDueck} proved that for Discrete Memoryless Channels (DMCs) the size of ID codes grows doubly exponentially $(2^{2^{nR}})$ fast with the blocklength, if randomized encoding is allowed.
 Later, ID codes have been developed \cite{verdu1993explicit, derebeyouglu2020performance, von2023identification}.
 If only deterministic encoding is allowed, the ID rate for a DMC is still more significant than the transmission rate in the exponential scale as shown in \cite{SPBD21pc,SPBD21f}.
 The number of ID messages that can be identified over Gaussian channels \cite{SPBD21pc} and Poisson channels \cite{SPBD21p,SV23isi} scales as ($n^{nR}$), if no randomization is used.
 Lower and upper bounds on the deterministic identification (DI) capacity over the discrete-time Poisson channel (DTPC) were established in \cite{SPBD21}.
 In MC, a sender, such as a cell, releases molecules into the channel at a specific rate (molecules/second) over a time interval.
 These molecules spread in the channel by diffusion and/or advection and can even be degraded in the channel by enzymatic reactions.
 Decoding assumes a counting receiver (nanomachines, cells) capable of counting the number of molecules received.
 The molecule production/release rate of the transmitter is of course limited.
 Assuming that the release propagation and the reception of individual molecules are statistically similar but independent, the received signal will follow Poisson statistics if the number of molecules released is large.
-Therefore, it makes sense to model such channels by a DTCP.
+Therefore, it makes sense to model such channels by a DTPC.
 The constraints on average and peak power take into account the limited molecule production/release rate of the sender \cite{jamali2019channel, gohari2016information, unterweger2018experimental}.
+Furthermore, the DTPC is of significant importance in the field of optical communications, where at the transmitter, a laser emits a stream of discrete photons and the receiver consists of a photodetector, which can discern the accurate arrival times of individual photons \cite{shamaiCapacityAchieving}.

 In this work, we consider randomized identification (RI) over the DTPC.
 To the best of our knowledge, the RI capacity of the DTPC has not been studied so far.
 We derive the RI capacity of the DTPC under average and peak power constraints that account for the limited molecule production/release rate of the sender.
 We then extend the results to the DTPC with independent and identically distributed (i.i.d.) state sequences.
 The random channel state is available to neither the sender nor the receiver.
 We show that, in this case, the RI capacity of the state-dependent DTPC coincides with its RI capacity.